lkp411/BiasedUserHistorySynthesis/README.md

 ## Downloading the datasets

 We use two public benchmark datasets: [MovieLens1m](https://grouplens.org/datasets/movielens/1m/) and [BookCrossing](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).
-We suggest downloading the datasets into a datasets subdirectory as follows: PATH/TO/DATASETS_DIR/ml1m and PATH/TO/DATASETS/BookCrossing, and subsequently setting the following environment variable:\
+Download the datasets into a datasets subdirectory as follows: PATH/TO/DATASETS_DIR/ml1m and PATH/TO/DATASETS/BookCrossing, and subsequently seting the following environment variable:

 export DATASETS_DIR=PATH/TO/DATASETS